yyzhou1994/cordova-plugin-firebase-realtime-database/README.md

 See https://support.google.com/firebase/answer/7015592 for details how to download the files from firebase.

-This plugin uses a hook (after prepare) that copies the configuration files to the right place, namely platforms/ios/\<My Project\>/Resources for ios and platforms/android for android.
+This plugin uses a hook (after prepare) that copies the configuration files to the right place, namely platforms/ios/\<My Project\>/Resources for iOS and platforms/android for Android.

 **Note that the Firebase SDK requires the configuration files to be present and valid, otherwise your app will crash on boot or Firebase features won't work.**